delawaremathguy/ShoppingList14/README.md

 The project is what it is -- a project that began trying to learn how to best use SwiftUI with a Core Data store.

-* On a basic level, understanding the SwiftUI lifecycle of how Views come and go turned out to be a major undertaking.
+* On a basic level, understanding the SwiftUI lifecycle of how Views come and go turned out to be a major undertaking.  *This may be the most difficult part for programmers coming from UIKit*.
 * On the Core Data side, using @FetchRequest was the obvious, right thing -- until it wasn't.
 Then adding a few sprinkles of Combine looked like the right thing -- until it wasn't.
+Version 1.0 of the app settled into an MVVM type of structure.
 Then, to my surprise, @FetchRequest made its way back into the app in Version 2.0.
 I learned a lot ... and that was the point of this project.

 The code in this project, based on using @FetchRequest, should be easier to follow for beginning developers (there are no sophisticated "view models").
 Using lengthy comments in the code in various places around the app, I have also tried to make important points about how SwiftUI and @FetchRequest really do interact (*at least I think I have*).